San Sebastián de los Reyes: Transport

-San Sebastián de los Reyes also shares a railway station with the neighboring municipality of Alcobendas.
+San Sebastián de los Reyes also shares a railway station with the neighbouring municipality of Alcobendas.
 From this station you can go to the city of Madrid and to many other places such as Getafe or Parla.

 Economy

-Major industrial companies have branches in San Sebastián de los Reyes, including IKEA, Leroy Merlin, PC City, Selther, Carrefour, Alternate, Media Markt, Telepizza, Antena 3, and many more.
+Major industrial companies have branches in San Sebastián de los Reyes, including IKEA, Leroy Merlin, PC City, Selther, Carrefour, Alternate, MediaMarkt, Telepizza, Antena 3, and many more.

+Flexicar, a Spanish used-vehicle retail group, has its headquarters in San Sebastián de los Reyes.

 Game developer MercurySteam is based here.

 Sport

 The Jarama Circuit, located in the north of the municipality, hosted the Spanish Grand Prix and Spanish motorcycle Grand Prix between the 1960s and 1980s.

-A women's soccer team, Madrid CFF, plays in the Primera División (women).
+A women's football team, Madrid CFF, plays in the Primera División (women).
 The club is from Madrid, but their stadium is in San Sebastián.
+A men's football team, AF Alcobendas-Gandarío, plays in the Primera de Aficionados.